mmulich/pkgmeta/docs/tests.rst

 Coverage reports
 ----------------

-Calling python within coverage's run command doesn't work because of the ``-m`` option flag given to python conflicts with the coverage command options.
+Calling Python within coverage's run command doesn't work because of the ``-m`` option flag conflicts with the coverage command options.
-So you'll need to create a script similar to unittest2's ``unit2``.
+In order to resolve the issue, a script similar to unittest2's ``unit2`` will need to be used.

-To solve the fore mentioned issue, I created a script called ``testrunner.py`` and placed it in my home directory.
+Create a script called ``testrunner.py`` and placed it in your home directory.

-You can place the script anywhere outside the package root.
+.. note:: You can place the script anywhere outside the package root.
    If you put the script within the package, you will receive import errors when trying to do test discovery.

 The scripts contents are::

     # -*- coding: utf-8 -*-